rdiaz02/EvAM-Tools/README.md

 ### How to run the R package from the Docker image

-Similar to https://hub.docker.com/r/rocker/rstudio  (and see further options there):
+Same as https://hub.docker.com/r/rocker/rstudio  (and see further options there):

 ```
 docker run --rm -p 8787:8787 -e PASSWORD=yourpasswordhere rdiaz02/evamrstudio